Jaron Long: New York Yankees

 New York Yankees' amateur scouting director Damon Oppenheimer noticed Long and, in August 2013, Long signed with the Yankees as an undrafted free agent.
 He then appeared in six games as a relief pitcher with the Gulf Coast Yankees of the Rookie-level Gulf Coast League and Tampa Yankees of the High–A Florida State League at the end of the 2013 season.

 In 2014, he was assigned to the Charleston RiverDogs of the Single–A South Atlantic League.
 In 11 appearances, including four games started, Long had a 1.64 ERA for Charleston.
 For the week of May 26 – June 1, he was named the league's Pitcher of the Week.
 On June 5, he was promoted to Tampa.
 After six appearances for Tampa, in which he compiled a 2.77 ERA, he was promoted to the Trenton Thunder of the Double–A Eastern League.
-Overall, Long pitched in 28 games (18 starts) and had a 12-5 record, 2.18 ERA, 122 strikeouts, 22 walks, and a shutout in 144 1/3 innings pitched.
+Overall, Long pitched in 28 games (18 starts) and had a 12–5 record, 2.18 ERA, 122 strikeouts, 22 walks, and a shutout in 144 1/3 innings pitched.

-Long started the 2015 season with the Scranton/Wilkes-Barre RailRiders of the Class AAA|Triple–A International League.
+Long started the 2015 season with the Scranton/Wilkes-Barre RailRiders of the Triple–A International League.
 He pitched to a 4.94 ERA in 85 2/3 innings before being demoted back to Trenton in July.
 Long finished the season there with a 3.39 ERA in 69 innings.
 He pitched in the Venezuelan Winter League in the offseason.
 The Yankees released Long in April 2016 at the end of spring training.

 Washington Nationals

 On April 22, 2016, Long signed a minor league contract with the Washington Nationals.
 He spent the 2016 season pitching for the Double–A Harrisburg Senators and Triple–A Syracuse Chiefs.
-He finished the 2016 season with a 5-6 record and a 3.20 ERA.
+He finished the 2016 season with a 5–6 record and a 3.20 ERA.
 He spent the 2017 season between Double-A and Triple-A, pitching to a 3.61 ERA in 164.1 innings.
 Long elected free agency following the season on November 6, 2017.

 On November 27, 2017, Long re-signed a minor league deal with the Nationals and received an invite to spring training.
 He spent the year with Double–A Harrisburg, also making two appearances with Syracuse.
 In 25 games (19 starts) for Harrisburg, Long compiled a 6–8 record and 3.65 ERA with 77 strikeouts across 123 1/3 innings pitched.
 He elected free agency following the season on November 2, 2018.